Out Wood

 Out Wood is a 19.2 ha biological Site of Special Scientific Interest east of Charlbury in Oxfordshire.

 This semi-natural wood is a surviving fragment of the medieval Royal Forest of Wychwood.
-It is overgrown coppice with standards, and the standards are oaks between 30 and 150 years old.
+It is an overgrown coppice with standards, and the standards are oaks between 30 and 150 years old.
 Rides have a diverse ground flora, including meadow saffron, broad-leaved helleborine and greater butterfly orchid.